This tutorial provides an overview of the Online version of ArcGIS, one of ESRI's many mapping tools.

 Next, open the file SchoolsTO_readme.txt.
 This file is the data dictionary (also known as “metadata”) that tells us what each column in the spreadsheet represents.
 Make a note of what the values in the column “METPANEID” represent.

 Now that you are familiar with your data, let’s map it.
 Go back to ArcGIS Online to your Toronto Schools map.
-Click Add a Add Layer from File.
+Click Add, then Add Layer from File.

 In the “Add Layer from File” dialog, browse to the file SchoolsTO.csv.
 Click Import Layer.